 Up to one in two women over 50 will break a bone due to osteoporosis, according to the National Osteoporosis Foundation.
 The higher fracture risk comes courtesy of declining levels of estrogen, which plays an important role in maintaining bone health.3

 The good news?
-Upping your calcium intake from 1,000 mg to 1,200 mg daily can help keep your skeletal structure sturdy, plus it may help promote healthy blood pressure and cholesterol levels.4
+Upping your calcium intake from 1,000 mg to 1,200 mg daily as part of your perimenopause diet, can help keep your skeletal structure sturdy, plus it may help promote healthy blood pressure and cholesterol levels.4

-Experts agree that it’s best to get your calcium from foods—think milk, yogurt, cheese, sardines, salmon, and leafy greens.5 But it may also be a good idea to ask your doctor about adding a supplement to your daily diet during perimenopause.
+Experts agree that it’s best to get your calcium from foods—think milk, yogurt, cheese, sardines, salmon, and leafy greens.5 But it may also be a good idea to ask your healthcare provider about adding a supplement to fill any gaps in your perimenopause nutrition.
 When shopping for the right calcium supplement, look for one that includes Vitamin D, which helps the body better absorb the nutrient.

 “Vitamin D works with calcium to maintain healthy bones.
-Recommended daily intake of vitamin D for perimenopausal and menopausal women is 800 IU/day.
+Recommended daily intake of vitamin D for perimenopausal women is 800 IU/day.
 Dietary sources include fortified cereals and dairy products, salmon and mackerel.
-As with calcium, vitamin D3 is also readily available over the counter,” says Dr. Alyssa Dweck, MS, MD, FACOG.
+As with calcium, vitamin D3 is also readily available over the counter,” says Dr. Alyssa Dweck, Bonafide Chief Medical Officer.

 Starting during perimenopause, shifting hormone levels can encourage the body to store more fat—particularly around the abdomen, where it can increase the risk for health problems such as cardiovascular disease.
 But lean protein can help you fight back against this weight gain.6 According to Dr. Susan Hewlings, PhD and Registered Dietician, “As you age your protein needs increase.
 Intake of about 20-30g (with greater amounts as you age) of protein per meal evenly distributed throughout the day is ideal.”

-Getting plenty of lean protein not only helps keep body fat in check—studies demonstrate that it also makes it easier for your body to preserve and build more lean muscle mass.7 Try to include a healthy protein source with each meal or snack, like a palm-sized serving of lean meat, poultry, or fish, a cup of plain yogurt, an egg, or half a cup of cooked beans.
+Getting plenty of lean protein not only helps keep body fat in check—studies demonstrate that it also makes it easier for your body to preserve and build more lean muscle mass.7 Try to include a healthy protein source with each meal or snack as a part of your perimenopause diet.
+Consider things like a palm-sized serving of lean meat, poultry, or fish, a cup of plain yogurt, an egg, or half a cup of cooked beans.

 An added bonus?
-A steady supply of omega-3s may help ease some of the frustrating symptoms that might ramp up during perimenopause, like night sweats or mood swings.
+Consuming a steady supply of omega-3s as part of your perimenopause diet may help ease some of the frustrating symptoms that might ramp up during perimenopause, like night sweats or mood swings.
 And if you’re not a fan of fish, research shows that high purity omega-3 fish oil supplements may serve to be a helpful addition.10

 Foods to Avoid During Perimenopause